beric7/COCO-Bridge/README.md

 # Sources

 Do not re-invent the wheel, utilize the open-source community.
-To be creative one needs to understand the code they are using, so they may alter it to fit their needs.
+However, to be creative, you need to understand the code you are using, so you may alter it to fit your needs.

 Reading:
 https://github.com/vt-vl-lab/reading_group